annieke/annieke.github.io/_posts/2020-05-02-roman-lessons.md

 >
 > ...this system of alliances became an effective mechanism for converting Rome's defeated enemies into part of its growing military machine; and at the same time it gave those allies a stake in the Roman enterprise, thanks to the booty and glory that were shared in the event of victory.
 Once the Roman's military success started, they managed to make it self-sustaining...

 This shit sounds like the military equivalent of [franchising](https://en.wikipedia.org/wiki/Franchising): the Romans provided the existing allies and the name brand; the conquered peoples provided the manpower and even equipment for further expansion.
-Increasing returns!
+That plus increasing returns of manpower.

-Of course, the Romans had to execute on these alliances well.
-Low touch enough to not be an administrative burden, but controlled enough to ensure obedience.
+Of course, the Romans had to execute these alliances well.
+Low touch enough to prevent administrative burdens, but controlled enough to ensure obedience.
 Given how well this scheme worked, I'm surprised by the lack of design in this early stage.
 The Romans seemed to have just greedy-algorithmed it by a per-victory, ad hoc basis.
-Yet it worked so brilliantly long term.
+Yet it was so effective long term.

 ### State-over-self Culture